ThibaultFillion/strengths/paper/paper.md

 The use of a JSON/dictionary syntax for the definition of reaction-diffusion systems brings readability and simplicity to the workflow.

+# Examples

+For the first example, let us consider a simple model of signal transduction, where some extracellular chemical signal is sensed by a cell, which triggers the production of a second messenger, as well as the scavenging of the signal species.
+The network is designed as follows : The extracellular ligand $L$ can bind to a plasma membrane receptor $R$ to form a complex $C$.
+This species catalyzes the conversion of the inactive second messenger $X$ to its active form,  $Y$.
+The complex $C$ is directly converted back into $R$, which accounts for the internalization of the complex, the degradation of the ligand and full recycling of the receptor.
+No degradation of the receptors (either through the proteasomes or lysosomes) is assumed for simplicity,  although it would be straightforward to add additional reactions to implement such reaction channels (see Fig. \ref{example1} a,c).
+The model features 3 reaction-diffusion environments, "ext", "cyt" and "mmb", accounting, respectively, for the extracellular space, the cytoplasm and the interface between these two compartments containing the plasma membrane.
+We use two different system spaces.
+The first one is a $26 \times 26$ mesh grid consisting of 1 $\mu$m$^3$ cubic cells, while the second one is a coarse-grained version of the first that contains only 85 nodes/cells (for 676 cells in the grid) (Fig. \ref{example1} b).
+The trajectory of the system state is simulated, both for the fully detailed grid and for its coarse-grained version, using the $\tau$-leap algorithm [@gillespie_approximate_2001] and the Euler method, for a total duration of 1 hour using a time step of 1 ms.
+The global trajectory of $Y$ as well as its distribution at $t=0, 100, 1500$ s are plotted in Fig. \ref{example1} (f, g).

 ![Example of simulation with STReNGTHS implementing a simple model  of signal transduction by a single cell.
 (a) Schematic representation of the system.